Home > growing potatoes in colorado

 Rio Grande Russet: This variety is known for its high yield, disease resistance, and adaptability to a wide range of growing conditions.
 It has a long oval shape with light to medium russeted skin and white flesh.

 Russet Norkotah: It is well-suited for Colorado's high altitude conditions.
-It has a long oval shape with light to medium russeted skin and white flesh.
-Russet Norkotah is known for its high yield and resistance to diseases.
+Russet Norkotah has a long oval shape with light to medium russeted skin and white flesh.
+It is known for its high yield and resistance to diseases.
 For example, late blight, common scab, and potato virus.

 Purple Majesty: This unique purple-skinned potato variety is known for its high nutritional value and resistance to cold temperatures.
 It has a long oval shape with deep purple skin and dark purple flesh.